NikOsint/KPHP-YAML/README.md

 To run PHP tests, follow the [official guide](https://vkcom.github.io/kphp/kphp-internals/developing-and-extending-kphp/writing-and-running-tests.html#4-testing-compiler-and-runtime-compare-kphp-and-php).

-> *NOTE* PHP YAML module is not installed with PHP by default.
+> *NOTE:* PHP YAML module is not installed with PHP by default.
 >
 > Without it, PHP tests will crash.
 >